withastro/docs/src/pages/en/guides/styling.md

 ### Passing a `class` to a child component

-In Astro, HTML attributes like `class` do not pass through to a child component unless they are used as props.
+In Astro, HTML attributes like `class` do not automatically pass through to child components.

 ```astro title="src/pages/index.astro"
 ---